Singapore SSD Calculator 2026: Avoid Up to 16% Stamp Duty | Nexus

 10. Three moves before you list

-On 3 July 2025, the Ministry of Finance, the Ministry of National Development and the Monetary Authority of Singapore announced a two-part rework of the Seller's Stamp Duty (SSD) regime on residential property.
-The changes apply to all residential property purchased on or after 4 July 2025:
+On 3 July 2025 the Ministry of Finance, the Ministry of National Development and the Monetary Authority of Singapore announced a two-part rework of the Seller's Stamp Duty (SSD) regime on residential property.
+It applies to all residential property purchased on or after 4 July 2025.
+Two things changed:

-1. SSD holding period extended from 3 years to 4 years.
+1. The SSD holding period was extended from 3 years to 4 years.

-2. Every tier of the SSD rate raised by 4 percentage points.
+2. Every tier of the SSD rate went up by 4 percentage points.

-It is the most material SSD shift since the 11 March 2017 rework, which had moved in the opposite direction — cutting the holding period from 4 years back to 3 and trimming the rates.
-The 2025 reset undoes that loosening and goes further.
-Full background in the MAS press release.
+This is the biggest SSD change since the 11 March 2017 rework, and it runs the other way.
+Back in 2017 the holding period was cut from 4 years to 3 and the rates were trimmed.
+The 2025 reset reverses that and then tightens further.
+The MAS press release has the full background.

 16%